Jenny Andrew Receives $1.4 Million NSF Grant

 The potential outcome will be the development of new magnetic materials that are scalable to smaller sizes.
 This could disrupt and change a $12 billion industry that uses magnetic structures and components.

-For the everyday person, the benefit of this research will allow them to finally see the size of their laptop chargers get smaller and, likely, further miniaturization of their devices as the space dedicated to power management decreases.
+The benefit of this research for everyday people is that it will allow them to finally see the size of their laptop chargers get smaller and, likely, further miniaturization of their devices as the space dedicated to power management decreases.